raytrott/tic-tac-toe-client/README.md

 ## About

 Thanks for checking out my work!
-My name is Ray and I'm early-career software engineer.
-I completed this project as part of General Assembly's full-time software engineering program, from which I graduated and earned my certificate of completion in June 2022.
+My name is Ray and I'm a full-stack software engineer.
+I completed this project as part of General Assembly's full-time Software Engineering Immersive boot camp, from which I graduated and earned my Certificate of Completion in June 2022.

 You can checkout more of my work on [GitHub](https://github.com/raytrott).
 If you'd like to connect, [send me an email](mailto:raytrottdev@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/ray-trott/) and [Twitter](https://twitter.com/raytrott_)!